course-dprep/what-influences-AirBnB-prices/data/calendar/readme.txt

 3. Collection process (how was the data collected?)

-Data is downloaded from the Inside AirBNB website.
+Data is downloaded from the Inside AirBnB website.
 See src/data-preparation/download_june.R.

 4. Preprocessing/cleaning/labeling (how was the data cleaned, if at all?)

 Before creating the dataset calendar_j_s, columns **price** and **adjusted_price** were compared.
 From these columns, the $ sign was removed and the type has been changed to double.
 Since there was no difference between them, only **price** column was kept.
 The **date** column has been transformed into a Date object.
-A new column **time_diff** is added, containing the difference in days between the **date** column and the initial starting date of the datasets, 2022-06-08.
+A new column **time_diff** is added, containing the difference in days between the **date** column and the date when the data was scraped, 2022-06-08.
+For the purpose of merging this dataset with the listings one, the **listing_id** column is renamed to **id**.

 5. Uses (how is the dataset intended to be used?)